 - All students can access the activity and participate in it.

-- It is a sub plans activity that is easy for substitute teachers to understand and implement.
+- It is a sub plan activity that is easy for substitute teachers to understand and implement.

 - They lend themselves to great class discussions where they can learn from a different adult and gain a new perspective.

-Here are my top 5 favorite read aloud books to leave as part of my sub plans.
+Below are my top 10 favorite read aloud books to leave as part of my sub plans.

 1. Miss Nelson is Missing